jgatjens/angular-pokemon/README.md

 I started learning angular for fun so I made this stupid App.

+### 0.1.0
+* Layout with bootstrap.
+* Authentification with Parse.com
+* Login, Register, Recover Passwor, Email Confirmation
+* Save forms from angular
+* Use of directives, services and filters
+* Nice Alerts with sweetalert
+* Sidebar Navigation
+* Svg Animation
 ## Usage

 Install the required tools: `gulp`, `bower`